Early years provision & extended services (Breakfast and After School Club)

 - Expressive arts and design

-We provide before, after school and holiday club provision on site.
+We provide a before and after school club provision for children aged 3 – 11 years (Nursery to Year 6).
 Our childcare services are staffed by adults who work in school to provide continuity and the best possible care for our children.

 Take a look at our latest news posts below